This is the multi-page printable view of this section. Click here to print.

 • Lack of access to the source code of the project dramatically limits visibility in its quality and adherence to best practices

-• The repository has an unusually fast first release.
+• The repository has an unusually fast first release

-4 - Understand call graphs
+4 - Call graphs

 Mitigate open source vulnerabilities with call graph visualizations, pinpointing and understanding the invocation of vulnerable methods for actionable developer insights.